simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.txt

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.14.14

+Released 2017-05-05

+  * Resolved a security issue with in the authcrypt module (Htpasswd authentication source) and in SimpleSAMLphp's session validation.
+See [SSPSA 201705-01](https://simplesamlphp.org/security/201705-01).
+  * Resolved a security issue with in the multiauth module.
+See [SSPSA 201704-02](https://simplesamlphp/security/201704-02).

 ## Version 1.14.13

 Released 2017-04-27